Articdive/JNoise/.github/README.md

 ```

 ### Getting Fractals (Octavated) Noise Values
-In this case way to get Noise values is the exact same (using getNoise()), except in the creation of your builder you prefix octave to your noise type.
+In this case way to get noise values is the exact same (using getNoise()), except in the creation of your builder you use the octavated noise type
+and supply a noise-type to octavate.

-Example: Creating a Noise-Generator using Octavated Perlin Noise with Cosine Interpolation.
+Example: Creating a noise-generator using Octavated Perlin Noise with Cosine Interpolation.
 ```java
         public JNoise octavatedPerlin = JNoise.newBuilder().octavated().setNoise(
             JNoise.newBuilder().perlin().setInterpolation(InterpolationType.COSINE).setSeed(1629).build()